brucetoo/PickView/README.md

   ```

-  Here are 4 constructors for you to choose
+> 2.Here are 4 constructors for you to choose

   ```java